Otto Pérez Molina: Political career

 In February 2001, he founded the Patriotic Party.
 In the 2003 general election on 9 November 2003, Pérez was elected to Congress.

 He was the candidate of the Patriotic Party in the 2007 presidential election, campaigning under the slogan "Mano dura, cabeza y corazón" ("Firm hand, head and heart"), advocating a hard-line approach to rising crime in the country.
 After receiving the second-largest number of votes in the initial contest on 9 September, he lost the election to Álvaro Colom of the National Unity of Hope in the second round on 4 November 2007.

 During the 2007 presidential campaign, several members of the Patriotic Party were killed by armed assailants.
 Victims included Aura Marina Salazar Cutzal, an indigenous woman who was secretary to the party's congressional delegation and an assistant to Pérez.

-Presidency
+Presidency (2012–2015)

 Pérez was finally elected in the November 2011 presidential election with 54% of the vote and took office on 14 January 2012.
 Pérez was the first former military official to be elected to the presidency since Guatemala's return to democratic elections in 1986.

 He proposed the legalization of drugs when he first became president while attending the United Nations General Assembly, as he said that the war on drugs has proven to be a failure.